mcdeoliveira/pyctrl/doc/tutorial.rst

 .. image:: figures/hello_filter_2.png

 from which you can visualize the input signal :py:data:`pwm` constructed by the :py:class:`ctrl.block.Interp` block.
-Note that the sampling period used in :ref:`hello_filter_2.py` is 0.01 s, whereas one used in :ref:`hello_filter_1.py` was only 0.1 s.
+Note that for better granularity the sampling period used in :ref:`hello_filter_2.py` is 0.01 s, whereas the one used in :ref:`hello_filter_1.py` was only 0.1 s.

 -----------------------
 Simulated motor example